David Shaughnessy: Career

-His father was Alfred Shaughnessy, a script writer best known for his work as head writer and producer of Upstairs, Downstairs.
+His father was Alfred Shaughnessy, a scriptwriter best known for his work as head writer and producer of Upstairs, Downstairs.
 His older brother, Charles Shaughnessy, is also an actor best known as Maxwell Sheffield on The Nanny and Shane Donovan in Days of Our Lives, and currently holder of the title of Baron Shaughnessy; David is his brother's heir presumptive.
 His wife is former Days of Our Lives head writer Anne Schoettle.
 The two live in Los Angeles and have three daughters; Amy, Katie and Josie.